The Portal for work abroad, overseas travel, study abroad and international living

 Schools in Paris: Find the Right One for Your Child by Tamara Cuthrell

-Living in the Limousin Region of France: Vacation Rentals in the Heart of France by Volker Poelzl
+Living in the Limousin Region: Vacation Rentals in the Heart of the Country by Volker Poelzl

 Buying a Home in France: It Only Takes a Little Money and Nerve by Lorren L. Repton